 He is frequently called upon to discuss emerging issues in class actions, and regularly contributes his insights and commentary to Consumer Law Watch, a blog analyzing developments in the law of consumer class actions.
 He serves on the Law360 Product Liability Editorial Advisory Board.

-Before joining Girard Gibbs, David served as judicial law clerk to U.S. District Court Judge Keith Starrett and U.S. Magistrate Judge Karen L. Hayes.
+David previously served as judicial law clerk to U.S. District Court Judge Keith Starrett and U.S. Magistrate Judge Karen L. Hayes.

 David is of counsel to Girard Gibbs and a partner at Gibbs Law Group.